Read more about the changes made on December 15 here.

 9.4 Data Breach.

-You must notify Stripe immediately if you become aware of an unauthorized acquisition, modification, disclosure, access to, or loss of Personal Data on your systems.
+You must notify Stripe immediately if you become aware of an unauthorised acquisition, modification, disclosure, access to, or loss of Personal Data on your systems.

 9.5 Audit Rights.